 - You must have a valid identification document (for non-EU students: passport only).

 - You must have a Dutch address where you will live during your stay.

-- You need a proof of enrolment at the university.
+- You need proof of enrolment at the university.

 Banks will also ask for your ‘BSN’ number.
-This is a unique identification number assigned by the Dutch government, which you obtain when you register with the city.
-Banks usually only open a bank account if you stay in the Netherlands for at least one full semester (5 months).
+This is a unique identification number assigned by the Dutch government, which you obtain when you register with the muncipality.
+Banks will usually only allow you to open a bank account if you stay in the Netherlands for at least one full semester (five months).

-Because opening a bank account can involve a rather lengthy procedure, it is recommended to make the necessary arrangements as soon as possible after your arrival.
-Several banks offer the opportunity to open a Dutch bank account to international students.
-The following bank office is situated at central location in the city centre of Utrecht:
+Because opening a bank account can be a rather lengthy procedure, we suggest that you make the necessary arrangements as soon as possible after your arrival.
+Several banks offer international students the opportunity to open a Dutch bank account.
+The following bank branch is situated at a central location in Utrecht city centre:

-Located at Neude 4 in Utrecht.
-The terms and conditions for a student bank account as well as contact information can be found on the ABN AMRO Bank website
+- ABN AMRO Bank is located at Neude 4 in Utrecht.
+The terms and conditions for a student bank account and contact information can be found on the ABN AMRO Bank website

 Other money matters

-Even if you intend to open a Dutch bank account you still need to have other means of payment at your disposal after your arrival as Dutch bank account takes time to prepare.
-Therefore we strongly recommend that you bring:
+Even if you intend to open a Dutch bank account, you still need to have other means of payment at your disposal after your arrival as opening a Dutch bank account takes time.
+We therefore strongly suggest that you bring:

 - A bank card that allows you to use an ATM in the Netherlands.
-Check with you bank to make sure that it will work in a Dutch ATM.
+Check with your bank to make sure it will work in Dutch ATMs.